molneya/indev-level-converter/README.md

 ## Usage

+If you downloaded the executable, the easiest way to convert a world is to drag your .mclevel on top of it.
+It should start converting automatically.

-To convert a world, run the script with a world as an argument (it should end in .mclevel):
+Otherwise, run the program with a world as an argument (it should end in .mclevel):
 ```
-python indev_converter.py your_world.mclevel
+indev_converter your_world.mclevel
 ```

 Once converted, move the resulting world save folder to your Minecraft saves.
 Worlds can be loaded in any version that supports alpha save format (Infdev 20100327 - Beta 1.2_01), but they will need to be renamed for them to show up.
 Alternatively, you can also use any version that converts alpha save format into mcregion file format (Beta 1.3 - 1.1), however this is untested.